utkarshkukreti/connect-app/README.md

 ## Path aliases

-We a added aliases to `webpack.config`.
+We added aliases to `webpack.config`.
 This eliminates the error-prone path escapes `../../../` and improves code readability.

 ```javascript
 alias: {